dondenoncourt/aws_ses_bounce_mini_app/README.md

 `/mail_it?email=dondenoncourt@gmail.com`

 and responds by sending an email to the specified address.
-It is the bounce action that need a bit of explanation.
-As I mentioned earlier, to make AWS-SES configuration simple, your application should be configured to respond to an AWS-SES bounce callback confirmation request.
+It is the bounce method that needs a bit of explanation.
+As I mentioned earlier, to make AWS-SES configuration simple, your application should be coded to respond to an AWS-SES bounce callback confirmation request before configuring AWS-SES.
 Let me explain: When you configure AWS-SES bounces, you provide AWS the URL of your application.
 AWS will put that bounce configuration in a pending status until it is able to send a confirmation request to your application and gets a positive response.
-Anyway, I recommend that you add the route and the controller action before configuring AWS-SES.
+Anyway, I recommend that you add the route and the controller action so a POST HTTP request to your app is ready before you configure AWS-SES.

 ## Heroku

-I put my AWS-SES on Heroku mostly because AWS-SES callback needs to have a URL to an addressable server.
+Note that I put my AWS-SES Mini-App on Heroku mostly because AWS-SES callback needs to have a URL to an addressable server.
 My good old localhost:3000 wouldn’t work.

 ## Configure Verified Senders

-Now let’s configure AWS-SES.
+When your application is ready to respond to AWS-SES callbacks, it’s then time to configure AWS-SES.

 From the AWS menu, select Services and click on SES.

 ![Alt text](/public/images/aws_services_pick_sns.png?raw=true)